autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

 )
 ```

-Run transform job.
+Run the transform job.

 When making predictions on a large dataset, you can exclude attributes that aren't needed for prediction.
 After the predictions have been made, you can
 associate some of the excluded attributes with those predictions or with other input data in your report.
 By using batch transform to perform these data
 processing steps, you can often eliminate additional preprocessing or postprocessing.
 You can use input files in JSON and CSV format only.
-More details on how to use filters are available here: [Associate Prediction Results with Input Records](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform-data-processing.html)
+More details on how to use filters are available here: [Associate Prediction Results with Input Records](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform-data-processing.html).
+In this specific case we will use `input_filter` argument to get first 14 columns, thus removing target variable from the test set and `output_filter` to
+extract only the actual classes predictions without scores.

 ```{.python}
 transformer.transform(